StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/bountyprocess.md

 ## Award process

 A Stratis address should be included in the comments of the github pull request.
 Stratis will be sent to this address if the SDF decides to award a bounty for the work.

-## Bounty award amount

-The bounty awards will be specified in USD.
-The conversion rate from USD to the STRAT that will be received by the person who completed the bounty will be determined by looking at the [coinmarketcap](https://coinmarketcap.com/currencies/stratis/#markets) price at the time of submission (the github pull request, typically).

 ## Use of submissions